Still saintly? Vatican’s new report on McCarrick may complicate the legacy of Pope John Paul II.

 “I think it was willful ignorance of all kinds of sexual behavior.
 John Paul, for all his ‘Theology of The Body,’ and idealization of sex between married heterosexual couples — he had no categories to process McCarrick’s depravity,” she said.
 The “Theology of the Body” was a series of dozens of lectures John Paul gave about human sexuality that form a core of Catholic teaching today about sex.

 “John Paul does not come across at all good in this report.
-His legacy will be absolutely affected as will the legacy of everyone mentioned in it,” she said.
+His legacy will be absolutely affected, as will the legacy of everyone mentioned in it,” she said.
 “There were no heroes.”

 Cummings saw in the report two men bonded by friendship and what she called “brand loyalty.”
 They both represented masculine, athletic images of priests — the report mentions McCarrick being called back from a Bahamas fishing trip the first time he met John Paul, in 1976, and many early images of John Paul show him skiing.